memelang-net/memesql5/memelang.md

 ### Syntax

 A meme is analogous to a relational database row.
-A meme comprises key-value pairs, separated by spaces, starting with an arbitrary integer M-identifier, and ending with a semicolon: `m=123 R1=A1 R2=A2;`
+A meme comprises key-value pairs, separated by spaces, starting with an arbitrary integer M-identifier, and ending with a semicolon: `m=123 R1=A1 R2=A2;`.

 * ***R-relations*** are alphanumeric keys analogous to relational database columns.
 * ***A-values*** are integers, decimals, or strings analogous to relational database cell values.
-* A-value strings containing `[^A-Za-z0-9_]` characters are double-quoted `="John \"Jack\" Kennedy"`
+* A-value strings containing `[^A-Za-z0-9_]` characters are double-quoted `="John ""Jack"" Kennedy"`.
 * Comments are prefixed with double forward slashes `//`.

 ```